The Risks of Being a Power of Attorney

 Sometimes, either through willful intent or blissful ignorance, agents of a POA can cause legal and financial chaos.
 If the terms of the POA are too broad (as with a general durable POA), the agent can buy and sell property at a loss, mismanage a business into the ground, or even create the appearance of theft or embezzlement unintentionally.

-As the agent, you may be insulated from many of these since you are acting for another in their name, but that doesn’t mean you have Carte Blanche to do as you please.
+As the agent, you may be insulated from many of these since you act for another in their name, but that doesn’t mean you have Carte Blanche to do as you please.

-Creating limited durable power of attorney agreements is a good way to protect everyone involved from potential risk, but there are other precautions you can take to avoid being accused of negligence, fraud or outright theft.
+Creating a limited durable power of attorney agreement is an excellent way to protect everyone involved from potential risk, but there are other precautions you can take to avoid being accused of negligence, fraud, or outright theft.

 First and foremost, never commingle grantor assets with your personal assets.
 Transfers of this kind can create complications and attract scrutiny and give the appearance of wrongdoing.
 It is critical that you maintain an aboveboard, open record of everything you do as a POA agent.

-Before you sign anything as agent in a POA, you want to make sure you clearly and thoroughly understand the rules, stipulations and limitations of that agreement.
-Violating any of those rules, even unintentionally, can result in legal and financial liability for you even though you were acting as the grantor’s agent.
+Before you sign anything as an agent in a POA, you want to make sure you clearly and thoroughly understand the rules, stipulations, and limitations of the agreement.
+Even unintentionally violating any of those rules can result in legal and financial liability for you even though you were acting as the grantor’s agent.

 Obviously, it’s important to read what you sign, but it is recommended you review any POA with your own lawyer before agreeing to sign.
 It does incur a cost to you, but you want to be certain you aren’t signing up for more than you can handle financially or legally.

-Remember that the one way to guarantee you have zero financial or legal liability is to reject the request of the grantor to be their agent in a POA agreement.
-Agreeing to act as agent for a friend or loved one seems like a natural thing to do, but take time to give it serious consideration before you sign on the line.
+Remember that the one way to guarantee you have zero financial or legal liability is to reject the grantor’s request to be their agent in a POA agreement.
+Agreeing to act as an agent for a friend or loved one seems like a natural thing to do, but take time to give it serious consideration before you sign on the line.